siuying/rubymotion-protocol-bug/README.md

+# Bug Report

-# A bug on RubyMotion related to Objective-C protocol and NSObject conformsToProtocol:
+This is a bug on RubyMotion related to Objective-C protocol and NSObject#conformsToProtocol:

+## Details

 I have a ruby class (which is a subclass of UIView) that implements all methods in a protocol.